netskink/ninja_testy/README.md

 ninja build configuration files.
 However, it can be used directly.
 Not to mention, the project includes a script for use in writing your own build frontend tool.

-With that said, the purpose of this repo article is to show how to:
+With that said, the purpose of this repo is to show how to:

 * use ninja directly without a front end generator
 * use ninja's provided generation script for building ninja config files